Rothfive/Tortoise_cloud/Training.md

 The second graph isn't as important, but it models where the learning rate is at the last reported moment.

 Typically, a "good model" has the text-loss a higher than the mel-loss, and the total-loss a little bit above the mel-loss.
 If your mel-loss is above the text-loss, don't expect decent output.
 I believe I haven't had anything decent come out of a model with this behavior.

+#### Slightly In-Depth

+The autoregressive model predicts tokens in as `<speech conditioning>:<text tokens>:<MEL tokens>` string, where:
+* speech conditioning is a vector representing a voice's latents
+* text tokens (I believe) represents phonemes, which can be compared against the CLVP for "most likely candidates"
+* MEL tokens represent the actual speech, which gets later converted to a waveform

+Now back to the scope of answering your question.
+Each curve is responsible for quantifying how accurate the model is.
+* the text loss quantifies how well the predicted text tokens match the source text.
+This doesn't necessarily need to have too low of a loss.
+In fact, trainings that have it lower than the mel loss turns out unusuable.
+* the mel loss quantifies how well the predicted speech tokens match the source audio.
+This definitely seems to benefit from low loss rates.
+* the total loss is a bit irrelevant, and I should probably hide it since it almost always follows the mel loss, due to how the text loss gets weighed.

+There's also the validation versions of the text and mel losses, which quantifies the defacto similarity from the generated output to the source output, as the validation dataset serves as outside data (as if you're normally generating something).
+If there's a large deviation betweent he reported losses and the validation losses, then your model probably has started to overfit for the source material.

+Below all of that is the learning rate graph, which helps to show what the current learning rate is at.
+It's not a huge indicator of how training is, as the learning rate curve is determinative.

 ### Training Validation